 Penile and some oropharyngeal cancers are associated with HPV infection.
-Treatment options do not differ between men and women with and without HIV.
-Data suggest a more favorable prognosis for HPV-associated oropharyngeal cancers, compared with non-HPV-associated oropharyngeal cancers.152 Surgery, chemotherapy and radiation are treatment modalities used for oropharyngeal cancers.
+Treatment options do not differ for men and women with and without HIV infection.
+Data suggest a more favorable prognosis for HPV-associated oropharyngeal cancers than for non-HPV-associated oropharyngeal cancers.
+Surgery, chemotherapy, and radiation are treatment modalities used for oropharyngeal cancers.

-Given the strong evidence that early ART initiation is clinically beneficial in reducing risk of AIDS and OIs, there is no reason to consider HPV-related oral, anal, or genital disease in the decision regarding whether or when to initiate ART.
+Given the strong evidence that early ART initiation is clinically beneficial in reducing risk of AIDS and opportunistic infections (OIs), there is no reason to consider HPV-related oral, anal, or genital disease when deciding whether or when to initiate ART.

 Monitoring Response to Therapy and Adverse Events (Including IRIS)

 Monitoring by physical examination is required during and after treatment of genital warts to detect toxicity, persistence, or recurrence, all of which are common with each of the treatments.

 Because recurrences of CIN and cervical cancer after conventional therapy are more common in patients who are HIV seropositive, they should be followed after treatment with frequent cytologic screening and colposcopic examination, according to published guidelines (AII) (see Preventing Disease and Treating sections).
 Treatment of CIN with ablative and excisional modalities can be associated with several adverse events, such as pain and discomfort, intraoperative hemorrhage, postoperative hemorrhage, infection, and cervical stenosis; individualized treatment of adverse events is required.